pittcsc/pittcswiki/docs/setup-dev.md

 `src/pages` is the folder where all of the website routes live.
 For example, `localhost:8000/courses` corresponds to the page defined in `src/page/courses.js`.

 Markdown files are converted to HTML pages with the `src/components/templates/guides-template` file.
-Read more about guides

-If you are curious about how this project works and want to become a serious contributer - [read and follow these tutorials](https://www.gatsbyjs.org/tutorial/)
+If you are curious about how this project works and want to become a serious contributer - [read and follow these tutorials](https://www.gatsbyjs.org/tutorial/).

 Thanks for contributing!